-Over the past year there has been much talk around the changing role of the industry analyst.
+Over the past years there has been much talk around the changing role of the industry analyst.
 One of the main changes is that the advisory side of the role is growing in importance, sometimes with an even split between research and consulting.
 Our recent Enterprise Catalyst report supports this shift.

-It depends who your audience is, and who it is you’re trying to reach.
+Influence depends who your audience is, and who it is you’re trying to reach.

 Many industry analysts have the ear of the C-suite and are trusted as being impartial when advising clients.
 As analyst firms become more significant players in the management consulting space, industry analysts are primed to become even more vital to tech companies.

 In our view, many analysts can increasingly be viewed as advisory consultants.
 Someone who, as part of the wider analyst organisation, is already primed in an area of technology or sector – and is often asked to look at, and advise directly on, strategic technology and buying decisions.

 In our view, a management consultant or external consultancy’s advice and counsel is often requested at a specific point in time when their consultants are brought in to fulfil a specific requirement or need.
 In contrast, the relationship with an analyst firm, when done right, is a valued, two-way, ongoing relationship that needs to be nurtured over long stretches of time to be able to impart the most value to the organisation.